 Shuttle fare includes:

-- One week of camping at Basecamp (just in case you need to get off trail for a bit)
+- Camping at Basecamp (just in case you need to get off trail for a bit)

 - A small donation to the CDTC for all their hard work